-Name Description Source of Proposal NRA Development Review Performance Measures Research impacts of implementing additional performance measures for sidewalks, bikeways, transit and safety.
-Include safety performance measures in Transportation Safety Action Plan (TSAP) project development.
-Involves reviewing past development review applications, public outreach, and notice and hearings, if amendments are needed.
-Transportation Planning Held over froi NRB McLoughlin Boulevard Community Design Plan Framework Plan and develop a community design plan for the unincorporated area of McLoughlin Boulevard north of Gladstone and south of Milwaukie, as a follow-up to the Park Avenue Station Area Development and Design Standards project.
-McLoughlin Area Plan Implementation Team Oak Grove Community Council Jennings Lodge CPO This may be a project is com NRC Molalla Forest Road Master Plan Develop a master plan for a new multi-use path along the former private logging road from Canby at SE 13 th Avenue to S Macksburg Road to provide a place for people to walk, bike, horseback ride and in-line skate, and link to the Molalla Forest Road section in Canby that is now a multi-use path.
-City of Canby and Canby Bike/Ped Committee This is a City c and watch for NRD Enable Small-Scale Manufacturing and Production Amend ZDO to enable certain small-scale manufacturing and production in Community Commercial General Commercial districts.
-Oak Grove Community Council This is a good how manufac There is insuff other prioritie work program NRE Official Recognition of CPOs and Their Role in the Planning Process in the ZDO Amend the Zoning Ordinance to include official and formal recognition of Community Planning Organizations (CPOs) and their role as participants in the County's planning process, similar to Washington County's Community Development code, with its description and roles of major participants in the planning process.
+Name Description Source of Proposal NRA Rhododendron Village Center and Community Visioning Plan Update Chapter 10.1, Mt.
+Hood Community Plan, Section 2, Rhododendron, by develop- ing a Rhododendron community plan, including streetscape design for US 26, overall transportation needs, land use and zoning review, and parks and recreation needs.
+Rhododendron CPO The BCC adopt December 201 NRB McLoughlin Boulevard Community Design Plan Framework Plan and develop a community design plan for the unincorporated area of McLoughlin Boulevard north of Gladstone and south of Milwaukie, as a follow-up to the Park Avenue Station Area Development and Design Standards project.
+McLoughlin Area Plan Implementation Team Oak Grove Community Council Jennings Lodge CPO This may be ap project is comp NRC Molalla Forest Road Master Plan Develop a master plan for a new multi-use path along the former private logging road from Canby at SE 13 th Avenue to S Macksburg Road to provide a place for people to walk, bike, horseback ride and in-line skate, and link to the Molalla Forest Road section in Canby that is now a multi-use path.
+City of Canby and Canby Bike/Ped Committee This is a City of and watch for NRD Enable Small-Scale Manufacturing and Production Amend ZDO to enable certain small-scale manufacturing and production in Community Commercial General Commercial districts.
+Oak Grove Community Council This is a good s how manufact There is insuffi other priorities work program.
+NRE Official Recognition of CPOs and Their Role in the Planning Process in the ZDO Amend the Zoning Ordinance to include official and formal recognition of Community Planning Organizations (CPOs) and their role as participants in the County's planning process, similar to Washington County's Community Development code, with its description and roles of major participants in the planning process.
 Community members in CPOs volunteer 100s of hours every year to help the County carry out State Goal 1 and public involvement in planning, as it relates to their communities, yet this role is not formally acknowledged or described in the Zoning Ordinance.
-CPO Summit Chapter 2 of t purpose and r which regulat review curren role of these i
+CPO Summit Chapter 2 of th purpose and ro which regulate review current role of these in